DouniaBK/joe_and_the_chick/README.md

 The design of the game is clean and playful adhedring to the character of Joe Tribiani's, from Friends, personality traits.
 The use of emojies and unicode characters inspire inner playfulness and encourage the player to continue playing.
 The game field is a pad created using curses.
 It displays clean visual borders for the player to not cross.
 Above the field, a score is displayed for the player to see his total score.
 Throughout the game, messages will appear to show indicate the state of game to the player such as, "Game Over!" or "Congrats Joe, you scored enough to level up" or ask for an input to exit the game.

+* Emojis as a design choice:

+Emoticons are widely used among the targeted players' age range of this game.
+Emojis are often used in communication as coded language to convey different meanings in various scenarios to various groups.
+Hence, their use in this game can add contextual or additional emotional meaning to the players and a fun upbeat game environment.
+As the game is set around the dating scene of a loveable character, the emojis represent what Joe is known for, his love for sandwiches, his chick magnetism and catchphrases.

 The characters in the game are:
 * Snake ▓
 * Chick 🐤
-    * Pastrami Sandwich🌯
+* Pastrami Sandwich🌯 rewards 2 points
-    * Taser ⚡
+* Taser ⚡decrement 1 point
-    * Barrier ▩
+* Barrier ▩ instant death

 ### Features

 #### Game Elements:

-* Emojis:

-Emoticons are wildly used among the targeted players of this game, they can be used as their own language to convey different meanings in various scenarios.
-Hence, their use can add contextual or additional emotional meaning to the player and a fun upbeat game environment.
-As the game is set around the dating scene of a loveable character, the emojis represent what Joe is known for, his love for sandwiches, his chick magnetism and catchphrases.

 * Snake ▓ :